platformio/platformio-docs/plus/pio-check.rst

   ../projectconf/section_env_check

+.. _check_tools:

 Check tools
 -----------

 You can switch between or specify multiple tools used for finding defects using :ref:`projectconf_check_tool` option:

 .. code-block:: ini